The Blasting Company: Style

 The band's music is inspired by the music of Eastern Europe, particularly the music of the Balkans, and New Orleans dixie.
 The band has also been noted for its folk influences and Bohemian style.

 The band uses a variety of more orthodox instruments including an accordion, as well as a Bulgarian tapan.

 Performances and projects

-The band regularly performs in Los Angeles, and plays every Sunday at the Hollywood Farmers' Market.
+The band regularly performs in Los Angeles, often playing on Sundays at the Hollywood Farmers' Market.

 The band wrote the soundtrack for the television miniseries Over the Garden Wall, for which it was critically acclaimed.
 The extended version of the soundtrack was debuted at San Diego Comic-Con in 2016.

-The band provided a theme for a fan made Dungeons and Dragons project titled The Crooked Moon.
-They have also been offered opportunities to provide further music including themes and ambience tracks for the individual campaigns within the expansion.
+The band composed the music for the New York Times Serial podcast, The Kids of Rutherford County, about mass incarceration of children in Tennessee.

+The band provided the theme for the Kickstarter campaign for the Dungeons & Dragons supplement The Crooked Moon by the Legends of Avantris.
+The kickstarter went on to earn over $4million triggering the creation of three albums of music for The Crooked Moon.

 The band has contributed music for an upcoming indie game currently in Kickstarter called Layers Deep.